mjkoster/ODM-Examples/sdf.md

   }
 }
 ```
-An Object "foo" is defined in the default namespace, with an ID of 3001,
-containing a property "foo.bar", with an ID of 5150 and of type boolean.
+An Object "foo" is defined in the default namespace, with an ID of 3001, containing a property "foo.bar", with an ID of 5150 and of type boolean.

+## Scope of Identifiers
+### Namespace resolution order:
+1. identifiers with an explicit namespace prefix
+2. keywords and quality names in the ODM and JSON Schema namespaces, defined in
+the JSON Schema for SDF
+3. identifier defined in the same (local) block
+4. identifier defined in the next closest enclosing block recursively
+5. identifier defined in the file
+6. identifier defined in the default namespace

+### Identifier name expansion from JSON path

+When a type is defined, the identifier is internally prefixed with the JSON path that locates the definition in the file.

+Types defined at the top level in the file go into the namespace as they are.

+Types defined within another definition are prefixed with the path to the enclosing definition.
+For example, if there is an Object "foo" defined, and a definition for "bar" with Object foo, the path to bar will be "foo.bar" within the default namespace.
+The Property name "foo.bar" can be used as a reference within some other definition, provided that the scope can be correctly resolved.

 ## Keywords for type definitions

-The following SDF keywords are used to create type definitions in the target
-namespace.
-The target namespace is defined by the default namespace, or by
-an explicit prefix on the identifier separated by a semicolon ":".
-For example
-if the default namespace in the example above is "baz", then you could refer
-to "baz:foo.bar" to point to the property "bar" in the namespace.
+The following SDF keywords are used to create type definitions in the target namespace.
+The target namespace is defined by the default namespace, or by an explicit prefix on the identifier separated by a semicolon ":".
+For example if the default namespace in the example above is "baz", then you could refer to "baz:foo.bar" to point to the property "bar" in the namespace.

 ### Object

-- Description
-The object keyword denotes one or more Object definitions.
-A object may contain
-or include definitions of events, actions, properties, and data types.
+The object keyword denotes zero or more Object definitions.
+A object may contain or include definitions of events, actions, properties, and data types.

 - Qualities of Object